MS in Management Studies (MSMS)

 The MSMS is a full-time, two-semester, 36-credit* program delivered in four distinct modules.
-Students are cohorted for the length of the program and enroll in 18 credits in the Fall Semester and 18 credits in the Spring Semester.
+Students are cohorted for the length of the program and enroll in 18 credits in the fall semester and 18 credits in the spring semester.
 The program has a fixed curriculum; all courses are required for graduation.
 Any questions related to curriculum sequence can be discussed with the student’s academic advisor.

 A significant portion of the curriculum is driven by business challenges developed in collaboration with industry partners.
-These partnerships have been carefully developed to create challenges which enrich the curricular experience and enhance student learning.
+These partnerships have been carefully developed to create challenges that enrich the curricular experience and enhance student learning.
 This includes executives visiting the classroom, the use of live cases, and the hiring of students upon graduation.

 Fall Semester (18 cr)

 - MS 741 Business Context and Strategy (3 cr)

 - MS 742 Financial Reporting and Analysis (1.5 cr)

 - MS 743 Quantitative Methods for Management Decisions (1.5 cr)